The Future Is Now

 Which pathways are offered?

 Networking—This pathway prepares students to design, maintain, install, analyze, and manage network systems.
-Successful establishment and maintenance of IT infrastructure is critical for all businesses/organizations.
+Successful establishment and maintenance of IT infrastructure are critical for all businesses/organizations.

 Programming —This pathway prepares students to design, develop, implement, and maintain computer systems and software, requiring knowledge of computer operating systems, programming and markup languages (JAVA, Python, C++, HTML5/CSS), and software development.